 Other situations where a valid medical negligence claim can be pursued include discharging a patient too soon, or discharging a patient who presents a danger to themselves and others.
 Taylor & Scott medical negligence lawyers provide the backup required to pursue a compensation case with confidence.

-A. Although legal terminology can be confusing, in this case ‘damages’ refers to an award, usually monetary, paid to a person for compensating loss or injury.
+Although legal terminology can be confusing, in this case, ‘damages’ refers to an award, paid to a person for compensating loss or injury.
 Damages can refer to part or full amount of financial restitution paid in a compensation case.
 There are variations within compensation claims, such as applicable claim time-limits, thresholds, and other compensation law stipulations.